 Why is this medication prescribed?

-Dexlansoprazole is used to treat gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach) in adults and children 12 years of age and older.
+Dexlansoprazole is used to treat the symptoms of gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach) in adults and children 12 years of age and older.
 Dexlansoprazole is used to treat esophagitis (swelling that may damage tissues of the esophagus) in adults and children 12 years of age and older.
 Dexlansoprazole is used for the maintenance treatment of esophagitis and healing in adults and children 12 years of age and older.
 Dexlansoprazole is in a class of medications called proton pump inhibitors.
 It works by decreasing the amount of acid made in the stomach.

 How should this medicine be used?